You Can Discharge Income Taxes In Bankruptcy |Taxes and Bankruptcy

 TAX LIENS UNDER THE 3-2-24 RULES IN BANKRUPTCY

 Settlement of a Tax Lien.
 The IRS usually will not release a lien after discharge when the debtor has substantial nonexempt property holdings.
-However, it is sometimes possible to negotiate a settlement of the lien in such cases for less than the full amount.
+However, it is sometimes possible to negotiate a settlement of the lien for less than the full amount in such cases.

 Expiration of Federal Tax Liens.
 Most IRS tax liens expire when the 10-year period of collectability ends.
 IRC §6322.
 Therefore, sometimes it is possible to wait out a tax lien, although it would be unwise to do so without consulting an attorney.
 (See also Statutes of Limitations section below.)